 Read more about the history of coffee, challenges facing coffee farmers and what Fairtrade is doing to make a difference.

-Meet Mahyana, a coffee farmer and Secretary for KSU Arinagata Fairtrade Co-operative.
-She explains what Fairtrade means for her and her community.
+Meet Ketra Kyosiimire, a farmer and accountant from Uganda.
+She explains how Fairtrade has empowered her and her community.

 Where to buy Fairtrade coffee

 When you choose Fairtrade coffee, not only can farmers build a better quality of life for their families and communities, they can invest in growing better quality beans too.